-Podiatrists receive specialized training from day one by completing four years of medical education at one of the nine colleges of podiatric medicine, and earn their DPM degree.
-They enroll in many of the same basic general anatomy courses as MDs and DOs as first year students, while honing their specialized focus on lower extremities.
+Podiatrists receive specialized training from day one by completing four years of medical education at one of the exclusive colleges of podiatric medicine, and earn their DPM degree.
+They enroll in many of the same basic general anatomy courses as MDs and DOs as first-year students, while honing their specialized focus on lower extremities.
 Upon completion of podiatric medical school, podiatrists complete a three-year, hospital-based residency training program.
 Following residency, additional, optional training may include completing a fellowship.

 There is a lot of opportunity in podiatry – both in practice types and settings!